General Information

 The Laeizhalle has two separate performance spaces.
 Due to its relatively low capacity and stage layout, the Laeiszhalle is particularly suitable for the performance of classical and early romantic repertoire, and less so for staging large-scale twentieth-century works.
 The management of both the Elbphilharmonie and the Laeiszhalle are under the direction of one concert company.
 Christoph Lieben-Seutter became General and Artistic Director in 2007.

-Text imported from Wikipedia article "Laeiszhalle" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Laeiszhalle" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants